Financial Literacy Test

 Participants of this financial education event quickly become aware of the ongoing expense of each decision.
 The expenses can be as simple as insurance, dry cleaning or utility costs, for example.
 The volunteers help participants set up a saving plan that matches their future lifestyle goals, create a budget, make credit and investment decisions and this interaction acts as a financial literacy quiz as students enter each booth.

-The end of the financial education event is capped with a practical financial literacy test based on the lessons they learned.
+The end of the financial literacy events is capped with a practical financial literacy test based on the lessons they learned.